sujaykundu777/devlopr-jekyll/README.md

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 You can do anything you want, including projects for your clients, as long as you mention an attribution back (credit links in footer).
 See the [Licence](https://github.com/sujaykundu777/devlopr-jekyll/blob/master/LICENSE) file

-I understand that sometimes footer links or any links to external websites are not convenient, so you have the option to remove credits/footer links by becoming a [Backer](https://opencollective.com/devlopr-jekyll#backer).